Skip to content

 • changing the company’s name; and

 The purpose of a special resolution is to protect minority shareholders when a company makes important decisions.
-It allows for a 25% minority to overrule a decision.
-This means that a majority cannot simply push through actions at a board meeting if it is discriminatory against minority shareholders.
+It allows for a 25% minority to overrule a decision and the majority cannot simply push through actions.

 Continue reading this article below the form